ssssam/talks/FOSDEM 2023 - GNOME OpenQA/presentation.md

   * Building GNOME OS images takes hours
   * Easier to test "in-place" on development machine

-"Unstable" releases happen, but nobody tests those either.

-Integration into distos is hard and time-consuming to get right.

-User bug reports are nice, but:

-  * if you're not a domain expert, it's hard to produce an actionable bug report
-  * distro packages can be very old, few folk enjoy maintaining old versions of their module
-  * some distros add downstream patches with additional bugs
+How can we get better at catching regressions before they reach users?

 </div>

 ???

+User bug reports are nice but even with good intentions, its a lot of work to produce a useful ,actionable report.

 Typical bug report: https://discourse.gnome.org/t/gnome-global-search-doesnt-find-any-files-in-my-native-language/13061/9